charleyedward/event-notified-etl/README.md

 1. ### Event Notification

 Events carry only minimum details, just enough to inform the clients about a state change.
-Clients need to contact source system to get the new state
+Clients need to contact source system to get the new state.

 2. ### Event-Carried State Transfer

 Events carry the fully copy of the new state.
-Clients enough information to do their processing from the event itself.
+Clients has enough information to do the processing from the event itself.

 3. ### Event-Sourcing

-Events are recorded in an event store which becomes the principal source of the truth and the system state is derived from it.
+Events are recorded in an event store which then becomes the principal source of the truth.
+This allows system state to be rebuild by reprocessing the events from events store in the future. e.g. version-control systems.

 4. ### CQRS